 Word quickly spread about the craftsmanship of Washington's new Pocock shell (quite possibly by Conibear himself, who was trying to find work for the Pococks), and within months California had ordered a Pocock eight.
 On trips to Seattle, the brothers were spending time getting to know Conibear, and started sharing their own English rowing styles and experience with the always curious and observant coach.
 This blend of old-school "Eton" knowledge with the innovative personality of Conibear significantly impacted the ever evolving "Conibear stroke", creating an even more effective mechanism than before.

-That new-found efficiency, and the return of many of the athletes from 1912 translated into a twelve length victory over Stanford and a twenty length victory over California April 19th on the Estuary.
+That new-found efficiency, and the return of many of the athletes from 1912 translated into a twelve length victory over Stanford and a twenty length victory over California April 19th on the Estuary, astonishing margins.
 Rowing against a flood tide, the team rowed the three mile course in 17:54, with Stanford closest at 42 seconds back.

 A month later and back home on Lake Washington, the crew defeated California handily by seven lengths, establishing itself as one of the best crews Conibear had coached.